Sousastep/SousaFX-docs/docs/content/bindings.rst

    :align: center
    :alt: bindings window

-:set initial preset:
+|

+- set initial preset

    Set which bindings preset loads when SousaFX starts.

-:Latch / Delay:
+- Latch / Delay

    This determines how diagonals are triggered.